Sandbird/covid19-Greece/README.md

 Booster shot (3rd dose) total values provided by (https://emvolio.gov.gr/vaccinationtracker) for each prefecture.
 - vaccinations.csv.
 Added column: total_booster (value is updated daily).
 The sum of all 3rd dose booster shots given.
 - greece.json.
 Added an extra value at the end of transition.vaccinations array to hold the daily booster shots given.

-## 28-10-2021

-### Added

-- greece.json.
-Added active_cases_estimate in prefectures-details array, to hold the estimated active cases for the region.
-It is based on the last 14 days of confirmed cases.
-It is calculated from the beginning of the pandemic untill today, so it is not exactly the data from the last 14 days (ex. the 15th day before today had a value as well, so it takes that into account as well)

 ## 30-08-2021